roq-trading/roq-cpp-samples/README.md

 The project includes a `create_conda_env.sh` helper script which will

 * install the required compiler toolchain,
-* install required dependencies (conda packages), and
+* install required dependencies (Conda packages), and
-* configure your conda environment
+* configure your Conda environment

 ```bash
 ./create_conda_env.sh
 ```

-If all goes well, you will be prompted to start or restart conda.
+If all goes well, you will be prompted to start or restart Miniconda.

 > Instructions are written to the terminal so you can easily copy-paste.
 > For example, something like this:
 >
 > ```
-> Please re-activate your conda environment now!
+> Please re-activate your Conda environment now!
 > conda deactivate && source ~/miniconda3/bin/activate
 > ```